 Suspension systems must be of a conventional passive, mechanical type.
-Active and semiactive suspension systems and/or electronic control of any aspect of the suspension and ride height is not permitted.
+Active and semi-active suspension systems and/or electronic control of any aspect of the suspension and ride height are not permitted.
 Springing must be by means of coil springs made of ferrous materials (iron-based alloy).